-Once registered, a designated business must advise the Authority of any changes in its circumstances.
+Once registered, a designated business must advise the Authority of any changes in its circumstances, within 14 days of the change.
 The changes that should be notified include any changes to the information submitted at registration such as contact details or details of those charged with the governance of the business.
 This change will be notified by the business logging into the online portal on the Authority’s website and updating the forms used at application stage.
 The system will then notify the Authority who will approve the changes or revert with any queries.

 Each year, a registered designated business will be required to submit an annual compliance declaration.
 This will be made available on the online portal from the 1 October of each year (starting in 2016) and must be submitted by 1 November of that year.
 The declaration is a brief form in which the registered designated business confirms, among other things, that any changes have been notified to the Authority, and any instances where the designated business has failed to comply with the AML/CFT legislation have also been notified to the Authority.

 All registered persons will be subject to a periodic visit from the Authority or a body to whom the Authority has delegated its powers to test compliance with AML / CFT Legislation.

 At present the Authority has delegated its oversight powers to the following professional bodies: